 3) The customer must be able to provide this information to Co-bikes upon request for a period of 48 hours following the rental period.

-4) Should the customer not return the bike at an official station as described above or provide false information or not to return the bicycle correctly, a service fee will be charged by Co-bikes to the customer in accordance with the current price list as published on www.Co-bikes.co.uk.
+4) Should the customer not return the bike at an official station as described above or provide false information or not return the bicycle correctly, a service fee will be charged by Co-bikes to the customer in accordance with the current price list as published on www.co-bikes.co.uk.

 4) Co-bikes is liable for intentional damages and gross negligence towards their customers.

 5) For all other defaults of contractual obligations (contractual duty) the company shall be made liable only for reasonable damages.
 Co-bikes is not liable for damages to items or personal property transported using the bicycle.
 In all other cases liability on the part of Co-bikes is expressly excluded.
 Co-bikes shall not be liable in cases of improper and / or unauthorised use of the bicycle in accordance with section 2.

 6) If the bicycle is stolen during the rental period, the customer must report the theft immediately to Co-bikes and to the police.
 The bike identification number must be provided.
 Co-bikes must be provided with the police department’s file number immediately.

 1) In case of an accident, the customer is obliged to report the accident to both the police and Co-bikes immediately.